-But ask any Drake student, and he or she will tell you the Relays is much more than a track meet.
+But ask any Drake student, and they will tell you the Relays is much more than a track meet.
 In fact, many students say Relays is the greatest week of the year.

-As a student, the Relays provide you an exceptional way to connect with classmates, alumni, community members, and track-and-field fans from around the world.
-Every year the crowds gather to celebrate in an ever-growing number of community traditions, including Street Painting, Downtown Street Painting, alumni reunions, an indoor pole vaulting contest, and an all-ages mile run through the heart of downtown Des Moines.
+As a student, the Relays provide you an exceptional way to connect with classmates, alumni, community members, and track and field fans from around the world.
+Every year the crowds gather to celebrate in an ever-growing number of community traditions, including Street Painting, alumni reunions, an indoor pole vaulting contest, and an all-ages mile run through the heart of downtown Des Moines.

 On campus, Relays festivities transform the University with a palpable vibe of excitement.
 You can help generate this unique atmosphere through involvement in the Student Activities Board, a student-run organization that hosts a week of events just for the Drake community.
 Or, you can do your part just by participating.